Ben-Hur: A Tale of the Christ movie review: Sumptuous silent era mega-spectacle stars Ramon Novarro at his best

 “Ben-Hur: A Tale of the Christ (1925)” endnotes

-Ben-Hur: A Tale of the Christ budget and box office rentals via the Eddie Mannix Ledger, found at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library.
+Ben-Hur: A Tale of the Christ production credit, budget, and box office rentals via the Eddie Mannix Ledger, found at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library.

 Francis X. Bushman and Ramon Novarro Ben-Hur: A Tale of the Christ movie images: Metro-Goldwyn-Mayer.